The Chiral Domain of a Camera Arrangement: Introduction

 Hartley develops chirality using classical projective geometry~\cite{hartley1998chirality,HartleyZisserman2004}.
 Other authors have used {\em oriented projective geometry} \cite{stolfi1991oriented} to model chirality (see for example, \cite{laveau1996oriented}, \cite{werner2001oriented}).
 This approach requires the choice of an orientation of the cameras involved based on a world point that is known to be in front of the cameras.
 The initial choice of orientation percolates down a chain of subsequent choices.
-In particular, a projective camera $A$ is considered different from $-A$ in this theory.
+In particular, the projective camera $A$ is considered different from $-A$ in this theory.

 Following Hartley, we use classical projective geometry in this paper.
-By staying in the original projective setup of projective cameras and projective reconstructions we, like Hartley, are able to avoid all of the choices needed in oriented projective geometry, and still obtain a perfectly valid theory of chirality.
+By staying in this setup we, like Hartley, are able to avoid all of the choices needed in oriented projective geometry, and still obtain a perfectly valid theory of chirality.
 Working in the projective framework is especially handy when describing the chiral joint image in this paper which is naturally a subset of the joint image, a quasi-projective algebraic variety.
-The trick is to derive meaningful inequalities in projective space, by which we mean inequalities that are valid on both $\mathbf{x}$ and $-\mathbf{x}$ in Euclidean space.
+The trick is to derive meaningful inequalities in projective space, by which we mean inequalities that are invariant under scaling.

 This paper is organized as follows.
 In \Cref{sec:background}, we provide some background and set the notation. \Cref{sec:chirality} introduces the chiral domain of a camera arrangement.
 This is then used to define and describe the chiral joint image of the camera arrangement in \Cref{sec:chiraljointimage}.
 In \Cref{sec:chiral-reconstructions} we establish the connections to Hartley's results about when a projective reconstruction can be made chiral using a homography.
 We also show how our results connect to quasi-affine transformations and Hartley's two-view results on chirality.
 The case of Euclidean reconstructions is treated in \Cref{sec:euclideanexistence}.
 Section~\ref{sec:summary} summarizes our contributions.
 Many of the technical proofs in the three main sections can be found in~\Cref{sec:appendix}.